JOELJOSEPHCHALAKUDY/Nodejs-REST-API-startup-template-with-login-and-authenticaton/README.md

 Nodejs REST API  startup template with login and authenticaton ( Express, Mongoose, Mongodb, jwt , passport )

-The main purpose of this repository is to show a good end-to-end project setup and workflow for writing Node code in TypeScript.
+The main purpose of this repository is to show a good end-to-end project setup and workflow for writing Node REST API with jwt authentication.
 I will try to keep this as up-to-date as possible, but community contributions and recommendations for improvements are encouraged and will be most welcome.